 What Is a Relapse Prevention Plan?

-A relapse prevention plan is part of rehab aftercare programs and provides a course of action those in addiction recovery take to avoid relapse.
-To create a successful RPP, you must first complete rehab.
+A relapse prevention plan is part of rehab aftercare programs and provides a course of action that those in addiction recovery can take to avoid relapse.
+To create a successful relapse prevention plan, you must first complete rehab.
 During addiction treatment and behavior therapy programs, you’ll learn your individual addiction triggers.
-Knowing the places, times, and experiences that trigger urges to use is a vital step to creating a successful RPP.
+Knowing the places, times, and experiences that trigger urges to use is a vital step to creating a successful plan of action.

 The Stages of Relapse

-During an emotional relapse, you start to experience anxiety and depression.
-While you aren’t thinking about relapse at this point, these symptoms make you more vulnerable to using again.
+During an emotional relapse, you start to experience anxiety, depression, and other mood swings.
+While you aren’t thinking about using drugs or alcohol at this point, these symptoms make you more vulnerable to using again.
 If you’re familiar with post-acute withdrawal symptoms, this stage is easier to recognize.

-The last stage is a physical relapse.
+The last stage is physical relapse.
 This is when you actually start using drugs or alcohol again if you don’t follow your relapse prevention plan.
 Once you reach this point, it’s challenging to stop.
 You will have to undergo drug detox and certain rehab programs again to get back to sobriety.

-Creating an RPP requires physically writing down or planning a course of action.
+Creating a relapse prevention plan requires physically writing down or planning a course of action.
 To start with, you need to write down your triggers.
 These include places, people, and things that make you feel you need to use drugs again.

 Next, you need to create a plan of action for when you experience intense cravings.
 For example, one option is calling someone you trust or chatting with a substance abuse treatment specialist.
 Make sure the person you trust supports your decision to overcome these urges.

 Additionally, you also need to use the 30-minute rule.
 In general, drug cravings last about that long.
 If you can get over this hump, you’re less likely to relapse.
 Overall, you should come up with things to do for 30 minutes to distract yourself from these cravings.

 It’s also important to make a list, while sober, of all of the potential consequences relapsing will cause.
-For example, you could lose your job, ruin relationships, and cause loved ones distress.
-Reading these drawbacks motivates you to avoid relapse.
+For example, you could lose your job, ruin relationships, and cause distress to loved ones.
+Reading these drawbacks motivates you to stay sober and avoid relapse.

 At San Antonio Recovery Center, we want to do more than just help you overcome addiction.
 We want to make sure you don’t relapse in the future.
-We can help you identify triggers and create an RPP of your own.
+We can help you identify triggers and create a relapse prevention plan of your own.
 The other programs we offer include:

 Don’t let addiction control your life for another minute.
 Reach out to us today and begin your journey to sobriety.
-Call our friendly staff members at 866-957-7885 for more information about our programs.
+Contact us to speak with our friendly staff members by calling 866.957.7885 for more information about our programs.